httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 The encrypted data in this example is the UTF-8 encoded string "I am the walrus".
 The input keying material is the value "yqdlZ-tYemfogSmv7Ws5PQ" (in base64url).
-The content body contains a single record and is shown here using base64url encoding for presentation reasons.
+The 54 octet content body contains a single record and is shown here using 71 base64url characters for presentation reasons.

 ~~~ example
 HTTP/1.1 200 OK